markatou/magic-skydio/README.md

 ## Introduction

 This project ROS-enables the Skydio R1 drone.
-We provide a method to access R1's pose, orientation and speed and include an example of publishing this information over ROSBridge.
+We provide a method to access R1's pose and speed and include an example of publishing this information over ROSBridge.
 Additionally, we include a basic listener and example webpage for subscibing to the topics.

 ## Dependencies